stevenewsted/openshift-home-lab/README.md

   * From [Redhat download section](https://access.redhat.com/downloads/) > Red Hat Enterprise Linux > the KVM guest image
 * 1 free NIC on the host

-** If you are looking at this the first time, and wondering what you need to know to get up and running, this is the place to start reading. **
+**If you are looking at this the first time, and wondering what you need to know to get up and running, this is the place to start reading.**

-These instructions assume you are installing a jump VM in addition to a master and node VMs.
-The install scripts for the jump are separate to allow you to skip the jump server if you choose to.

 ### 1. Pull a local copy of the scripts